dolivetree/documentation/language/introduction/booleans.md

 sidebar_position: 65
 ---

-# Comparing values
+# Booleans

-## Booleans
+## What they are

-The simplest value in the Deci language is a boolean.
 A boolean value can either be true or false.

-You can express boolean values literally:
+You can express boolean values like this:

 ```deci live
 true